MinecraftForge/Documentation/docs/rendering/modelextensions/transforms.md

 The root transforms can be specified in two formats:

 1. A JSON object containing a singular `matrix` entry containing a raw transformation matrix in the form of a nested JSON array with the last row omitted (3*4 matrix, row major order).
-Example to demonstrate the structure:
+The matrix is the composition of the translation, left rotation, scale, right rotation and the transformation origin in that order.
+Example demonstrating the structure:
     ```js
     "transform": {
         "matrix": [